Suggested links

 —National Institute on Drug Abuse (NIDA)

 Medical detox is typically the first step in getting help for a substance abuse issue.
-During detoxification, the body’s natural process of eliminating chemicals (i.e., drugs) from its system.
+During detoxification, the body’s natural process is to eliminate chemicals (i.e., drugs) from its system.
 Patients often experience withdrawal symptoms during detox.

-Some withdrawal side effects — can be life-threatening, particularly for alcohol and benzodiazepine withdrawal.
+Some withdrawal side effects can be life-threatening—particularly for benzodiazepine and alcohol withdrawal syndrome.
 Having medical supervision throughout the detox process dramatically increases patient safety.

 In addition, uncomfortable withdrawal symptoms may discourage recovering addicts, causing them to return to substance abuse.
 Certain prescription medications can lessen these cravings and withdrawal discomfort, increasing people’s chances of abstaining from drug use.

-Medical detox can also occur at inpatient and outpatient levels, depending on a patient’s individual needs.
-Heavy drug users recovering from more dangerous substances may require access to inpatient rehab (24-hour healthcare), with mild drug users may only require an outpatient treatment program and at-home prescription during their detox phase.
+Heavy drug users recovering from more dangerous substances may require access to 24-hour healthcare.
+In contrast, mild drug users may only require an outpatient treatment program and at-home prescription during their detox phase.

 Types of Meds Used to Treat Substance Use Disorders

 The following medications are approved by the US Food and Drug Administration (FDA) to treat opioid use disorder and alcohol use disorder.
-Presently, there are no other official FDA-approved medications for these or other substance use disorders.
+Presently, there are no other official FDA-approved medications for these or other substance use disorders (SUD).

 However, unlike the below medications, complementary medications are not being used to directly treat substance abuse concerns such as cravings and relapse prevention.